The Riches are in the Niches, Finding and Capitalizing on Your Illustration Style

-It can be tempting to spread ourselves thinly across a variety of different styles in the hopes of attracting more work, but often this has the very opposite effect.
-Finding your own style and sticking to it is one of the most powerful ways to find the customers that you want.
-If, for example, your illustration style fits under the broad umbrella of ‘Anime’ then consider how it could be broken down again.
+It can be tempting to spread ourselves thinly across various styles to attract more work, but often this has the opposite effect.
+Finding your style and sticking to it is one of the most powerful ways to find your desired customers.
+If, for example, your illustration style fits under the broad umbrella of ‘Anime,’ then consider how it could be broken down again.

 How Many Images?

-If you’re set on using many images then a good way to combat this problem is with thumbnails.
+If you’re set on using many images, thumbnails are an excellent way to combat this problem.
 Hone in on small parts of the work.
 Preferably bits that follow a similar color scheme and use them as thumbnails.
-Then create a clickable button which allows potential clients to see the image in a large version
+Then create a clickable button that allows potential clients to see the image in a large version

-Colour Scheme On Your Illustration Style
+Color Scheme On Your Illustration Style

 Whilst we’re always told to use a white background.
-But sometimes it pays to think outside the box.
-If you’re an illustrator with a particularly bold style then why not incorporate it into your website?
-Malika Favre has a bold style that combines all the best of Op-Art and Pop Art.
+But sometimes, it pays to think outside the box.
+If you’re an illustrator with a particularly bold style, why not incorporate it into your website?
+Malika Favre has a bold style combines all the best of Op-Art and Pop Art.

-It’s important not to forget the impact that colors have on our brain.
-Some illustrators who have a dark or mysterious style may benefit from using a black background.
+It’s important not to forget the impact of colors on our brains.
+Some illustrators with a dark or mysterious style may benefit from using a black background.
 The dramatic chiaroscuro effect of Justin Maller’s homepage is created by bursts of light and color against an inky black backdrop.

 The site feels dramatic and masculine, the crisp, clean lines appear beautifully, and the impression is very clever.
 Imagine it with a white background, and the effect multiplies enormously.